 You can take the survey here.
 Thank you!

 Lumen (2021), by Sutapa Biswas is co-commissioned by Film and Video Umbrella, Bristol Museum & Art Gallery, Kettle’s Yard, University of Cambridge and BALTIC Centre for Contemporary Art with Art Fund support through the Moving Image Fund for Museums.
-This programme is made possible thanks to Thomas Dane Gallery and a group of private galleries and individuals.
 The commission has been additionally supported by Autograph.

 Autograph is a place to see things differently.
 Since 1988, we have championed photography that explores issues of race, identity, representation, human rights and social justice, sharing how photographs reflect lived experiences and shape our understanding of ourselves and others.Donate Join our mailing list